ericodle/PCBnet/README.md

 Annotations should also be palced in a clearly-labeled folder.
 Here, we place them in ./annotations

+A similar scheme is used for validation data.

 ## Fine-Tune fasterrcnn_resnet50

 ### Step 1: Execute train.py